-We have the coziest get-togethers, hot chocolate evenings, movie dates, mindless couch gossips, intellectual debates and stories of longings and yearnings for the right partner.
+We have the coziest get-togethers, hot chocolate evenings, movie dates, mindless couch gossips, intellectual debates and stories of longings and yearnings about love and life.
 We trust each other a lot and drop our guards when we pour our heart out.

-And this might be the reason why it was time for one relationship to mature and step into a whole new level.
+And this might precisely be the reason why it was time for one relationship to mature into a whole new level.

 Here’s the story!